vi2enne/Neural-Network-Pruning/README.md

 ## Simultaneously Learning Architectures and Features of Deep Neural Networks

-This repository contains the code for paper "Simultaneously Learning Architectures and Features of Deep Neural Networks, ICANN 2019".
+This repository contains a reimplementation for paper "Simultaneously Learning Architectures and Features of Deep Neural Networks, ICANN 2019".

 ## Usage